Range Light Restorations

 The restoration site presented numerous logistical challenges.
 Work crews and volunteers initially had to transport tools and supplies by foot across an uneven pier until access was later improved for light trucks.
 Addressing interior rot and removing lead paint were critical tasks.
 Scaffolding had to withstand wind and waves, yet adjust up, down, and around the tapered sides of the beacon as the repairs progressed.
 The work itself was dependent on clear weather, not a rigid timeline.

-Beneath the Surface – Where 1903 meets today’s building science to keep water out, let humidity escape, and dry shingles quicker.
+Beneath the Surface – where 1903 meets today’s building science to keep water out, let humidity escape, and dry shingles quicker.

 Despite these obstacles, the team successfully preserved the angled wooden soffit, exterior deck with railings, and tin roof.
 Water-damaged cedar shingles were replaced with 3,700 individual shakes, each hand-painted off-site by MHS volunteers.
 These were affixed over a special membrane and air gap, a new feature for the Range Light, ensuring optimal drying.
 Strengthened interior stairs, upgraded windows and door, plus a novel wave deflection system around the base of the beacon all contributed to the comprehensive restoration and preservation effort.